chazlarson/brick-finder/README.md

 You only want the first, so a match is considered: "contains the bricklink ID, preceded by a dash, followed by a dash or period"

-In this specific case, the "moc" filter is redundant, but it could be that soem moc will have the same number as a part, so belt-and-suspenders.
+In this specific case, the "moc" filter is redundant, but it could be that some MOC will have the same number as a part, so belt-and-suspenders.

 This means that "Part not found" doesn't *necessarily* mean the part isn't on Vonado, but the script will cut down the number of parts you need to search for manually.